xtendui/xtendui/src/gatsby/markdown/components/group-number/index.md

 description: "GroupNumber is a plugin that manages quantity increments on input number."
 ---

+> This component uses [listgroup](/components/list-group) see documentation for more info.

 ## Styles

 You can **customize the default styles of this component** inside `tailwind.config.js` setting `theme.extend.xtendui.groupnumber` see [css customization](/components/global/preset#customization).
 Check [xtendui/src/groupnumber.css.js](https://github.com/xtendui/xtendui/blob/beta/src/groupnumber.css.js) for default styles.